DR. JOSEPH D. BROWN | DR. COLLEEN HALUPA

 6. Students who have been out of the field for more than five years can enroll as a university studies student.
 These students will be enrolled in an MLT refresher course and must pass a comprehensive exam prior to program admission..

 7. Must submit completed, signed competency checklists with a mastery level of 3 or above for all areas of the laboratory prior to enrollment in MDLS 4331 Supervised Clinical Laboratory Experience or the student will not be allowed to take this course (which is required for graduation).

 English 1301, 1302 and 3 hours sophomore literature - 9 hours*

 Fine Arts (music, theater, art or equivalent) - 3

 Physical Activity KINE 1238 - 2

-Science (must be College Chemistry and Microbiology with lab) - 8 hours
+Science (Biology, Microbiology, College Chemistry or Anatomy and Physiology with lab) - 8 hours

 Mathematics - 6 hours*